 A. All patients who do not pay their share of the bill will receive a statement.
 We do accept payment plans.
 Amounts outstanding on your account may be referred to a collections agency for further action so it is important to keep your account up to date.
-Also, carrying a $0 balance allows you and your family access to all services within the agency.
-If you have not applied for the sliding fee, you should call the Billing Department at 616.965.8282 and they will help you.
+Also, carrying a $0 balance allows you and your family access to all services within Cherry Health.
+If you have not applied for the Sliding Fee Program, you should call the Billing Department at 616.965.8282 and they will help you.

 Q. I have to pay a lot of money before my insurance pays for my health care; can I apply for the Sliding Fee Program?